Practical and Matching Gradient Variance Bounds for Black-Box Variational Bayesian Inference: Discussions

 \section{Discussions}

-In this work, we have proven upper bounds on the gradient variance of BBVI with the location-scale family for smooth, quadratically-growing log-likelihoods.
+\paragraph{Conclusions} In this work, we have proven upper bounds on the gradient variance of BBVI with the location-scale family for smooth, quadratically-growing log-likelihoods.
 Specifically, we have provided bounds for both the ELBO in entropy-regularized and KL-regularized forms.
 Our guarantees work without a single modification to the algorithms used in practice, although stronger assumptions establish a tighter bound for the entropy-regularized form ELBO.
+Also, our bounds corresponds to the ABC condition (\cref{section:abc}) and the \textit{expected residual} (ER) condition, where the latter is a special case of the former with \(B=1\).
+The ER condition has been used by \citet{gower_sgd_2021} for proving convergence of SGD on quasar convex functions, which generalize convex functions.
+The results of this paper are used by~\citet{kim_blackbox_2023} to establish convergence of BBVI through the results of~\citet{khaled_better_2023}.

 \paragraph{Limitations} Our results have the following limitations: \begin{enumerate*} \item[\ding{182}] Our results only apply to smooth and quadratically-growing log likelihoods and \item[\ding{183}] the location-scale ADVI family.
 Also, \item[\ding{184}] our bounds cannot distinguish the variance of the Cholesky and matrix square root parameterizations, \item[\ding{185}] and empirically, the bounds for the mean-field parameterization appear loose.
-Furthermore, \item[\ding{186}] our results only work with 1-Lipschitz diagonal conditioners such as the softplus function. \end{enumerate*} In practice, non-Lipschitz conditioners such as the exponential functions are widely used.
+Furthermore, \item[\ding{186}] our results only work with 1-Lipschitz diagonal conditioners such as the softplus function. \end{enumerate*} Unfortunately, assuming both smoothness and quadratic growth is quite restrictive, as it leaves a very small number of known distributions.
+Also, in practice, non-Lipschitz conditioners such as the exponential functions are widely used.
 While obtaining similar bounds with such conditioners would be challenging, constructing a theoretical framework that extends to such would be an important future research direction.

-\paragraph{Interpolation Property} Our lower bound shows that some problems will not have the interpolation property.
-For these types of problems,~\citet{zhang_adam_2022} have shown that ADAM~\citep{kingma_adam_2015} diverges with a broad range of stepsizes.
-This strictly differs from overparameterized deep neural networks where the interpolation property is reasonable.
-It is thus possible that some of the current optimization practices may not be optimal for BBVI, pointing towards new research directions.